 Ms. Starr received her J.D. from New York University School of Law and her B.A., summa cum laude, from Yale University.

-Geoff is an adjunct professor at the Case Western Reserve University School of Law, where he teaches complex litigation.
-Geoff coauthored a treatise on complex litigation in state courts (Statewide Coordinated Proceedings: State Court Analogues to the Federal MDL Process, West Group) and has written numerous articles on securities law, class actions, and legal ethics, in publications such as Litigation magazine, National Law Journal, Journal of Corporation Law, and Defense Law Journal.
-Geoff has been invited to testify before the Ohio Legislature on class actions, and authored revisions to Ohio Rule of Civil Procedure 23 that were adopted by the Ohio Supreme Court in 2015.
+Geoff received a J.D. from Yale Law School in 1993 and a B.A. from Yale College in 1989.
+After law school, he clerked for Judge David A. Nelson of the United States Court of Appeals for the Sixth Circuit.
+Geoff is an adjunct professor at Case Western Reserve University School of Law, where he teaches complex litigation.
+Geoff has coauthored a treatise on complex litigation in state courts and has written articles on securities law and class actions in publications such as Litigation, National Law Journal, Journal of Corporation Law, and Defense Law Journal.
+Geoff has been invited to testify before the Ohio Legislature on class actions.
 He is a trustee of Notre Dame College and the Lake Erie Council of the Boy Scouts of America.

 Ms. Sinderson is involved in a variety of the firm’s practice areas, including securities fraud, corporate governance, and advisory services.
 She is currently leading the teams prosecuting securities class actions against FleetCor Technologies and Frontier Communications, as well as litigation arising from the failures of Wilmington Trust Corporation and SunEdison, Inc.